JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 `type` specifies the type of the resource, like `buffer`, `texture_2d`, etc. `heap_type` specifies which memory heap to create the resource in, possible options include:

 1. `local` - The resource can only be accessed by GPU, CPU access is disabled.
-This heap is suitable for GPU generated resources like temporary texture between render passes.
+This heap is suitable for resources that will be frequently accessed by GPU.
-2. `shared` and `shared_upload` - The resource can be accessed by both GPU and CPU, but is optimized for maximum GPU bandwidth, CPU access is slow and limited. `shared_upload` only allows CPU-write, while `shared` allows both CPU read and write.
-This heap is suitable for CPU-write-once textures like static textures read from file.
-3. `upload` - The resource can be written by CPU and read by GPU.
+2. `upload` - The resource can be written by CPU and read by GPU.
 This heap is suitable for resources that should be updated by CPU frequently.
 Textures cannot be created in this heap.
-4. `readback` - The resource can be written by GPU and read by CPU.
-This heap is suitable for transferring data from GPU to CPU frequently.
+3. `readback` - The resource can be written by GPU and read by CPU.
+This heap is suitable for transferring data from GPU to CPU.
 Textures cannot be created in this heap.

 `pixel_format` specifies the pixel format of the resource if the resource is a texture, otherwise is ignored and will be set to `unknown`. `usages` specifies all possible roles of the resource when being bound to a pipeline. `width_or_buffer_size`, `height` and `depth_or_array_size`  specifies the size of the resource, if the resource is a buffer, only `width_or_buffer_size` is used, and specifies the size of the buffer in bytes, otherwise, based on the `type` of the resource, those three properties specifies the width, height, depth (for 3D textures) or array size (for 1D and 2D textures) of the resource. `mip_levels` specifies the number of mips that should be allocated for the resource, if this is `0`, the system allocates full mipmap chain for the resource. `sample_count` and `sample_quality` specifies the sampling configuration for MSAA textures. `flags` specifies additional flags for the texture, like whether this texture can be simultaneously accessed by multiple command queues.